 if_indep_num_samples_per_channel_minus1 plus 1 specifies the number of samples per channel present in the current frame sequence.

-if_ctx_init_mode indicates which parameters are used for context initialization.
+if_ctx_init_mode_flag indicates which parameters are used for context initialization.

 Dependent frame semantics

-It is a requirement of bitstream conformance that a DF unit only occurs in the bitstream if at least one IF occured before whose syntax element if_channel_group_parameter_set_id is equal to the value of df_channel_group_parameter_set_id of the current DF.
+It is a requirement of bitstream conformance that a DF unit only occurs in the bitstream if at least one IF occured before that has a syntax element if_channel_group_parameter_set_id equal to the value of df_channel_group_parameter_set_id of the current DF.

 df_channel_group_id identifies the channel group to which the current independent frame belongs.
 This channel group corresponds to the active channel group to be used when parsing syntax elements of the current dependent frame.
 The length of this syntax element is Ceil( Log2( NumChannelGroups ) ) bits.
 When df_channel_group_id is not present, it is inferred to be equal to 0.